Knowledgeable Help For Virginia Probate Proceedings

 You are already going through a loss when your loved one passes away, and the last thing you most likely want to deal with is handling their estate and filing accountings with the Commissioner of Accounts.
 At the Law Office of Rebecca L. Evans, we are here to help you get through the process as quickly and easily as possible.

 If the deceased person had a will, then his or her named executor will take the original will to probate in order to begin the probate process.
 If the deceased person did not have a will, then a family member will need to be appointed the administrator or personal representative of the estate.
 In either scenario, you have a great responsibility to administer the estate either by the wishes laid out in the will or by the intestate laws of Virginia.
 You will also have to make sure any debts of the deceased are paid and taken care of before distributing all of the assets.
 There are many issues that can come up along the way which is why it is important to have an attorney help you throughout the process.

-At the Law Office of Deborah N. Arthur, we suggest coming into our office for an appointment prior to any appointment you have scheduled with the probate office to be officially certified as the executor or administrator of an estate.
+At the Law Office of Rebecca L. Evans, we suggest coming into our office for an appointment prior to any appointment you have scheduled with the probate office to be officially certified as the executor or administrator of an estate.
 This way we can lay out the basic process of probate, help you determine all the assets of the estate and make sure you bring everything that you need to the probate appointment.
 With over 30 years of experience, our estate planning attorneys always have your best interest in mind.

 Duties Of The Executor And Administrator

 Once you have been qualified as the executor or administrator of an estate by the probate office, your real duties begin.
 These duties include, but are not limited to:

 - Notifying all of the heirs and beneficiaries that you have been qualified